cdgco/VestaWebInterface/docs/web-config.md

 * Icon: Control Panel Icon.
 Read [Branding section](branding) for more info.
 * Logo: Control Panel Logo.
 Read [Branding section](branding) for more info.
 * Favicon: Control Panel Favicon.
 Read [Branding section](branding) for more info.
+* Headeer Ad: HTML Ad to display on all page headers.
+* Footer Ad: HTML Ad to display on all page footers.
+* Show Ads to Admin: Choose whether or not to display ads to Admin user. 'true' or 'false'.
+* Custom Script: Javascript code to include on all pages.

 #### Enable / Disable Sections